Selamdaw/Data_analyst_portfolio/README.md

 **Overview:** This analysis aims to support gym management and trainers in designing tailored fitness programs and optimizing training recommendations based on members’ unique profiles, using data-driven insights from 973 samples of gym data to create visualizations offering insights into how demographic factors impact fitness behaviors and progress.

 ## Data Sources
-**Data Sources:** Data was sourced from NASA's National Space Science Data Center and processed with the Astropy library, supplemented with additional astronomical data for comprehensive coverage.
+**Data Sources:** Data was sourced from Kaggle sample dataset.

 ## Technologies Used
-**Technologies:** This project was developed using Python, Jupyter Notebooks for initial data processing, and Tableau Desktop for the creation of the interactive dashboard and visualizations.
+**Technologies:** This project was developed using Excel for the creation of visualizations, Jupyter Notebooks for initial data processing, and SQL for data cleaning, managing and manipulating data.

-## Methodology
 ### Data Collection
 **Collection:** Data for the planets and moons was meticulously gathered from authoritative sources, ensuring accuracy and relevancy for the project's scope.